Before You Apply to Harvard, Learn EXACTLY How I Got In With B+ Grades and a 1360 SAT…As A Junior!

 I want to buy the course, but I can’t afford $97!
 Can I buy parts of it from you for less?

 Unfortunately, I have no plans right now to sell portions of the course.
-I created it so that every section is important as you prepare to fill out the Common App – because you can’t afford to have more than one glaring weakness if you want to go to Yale.
+I created it so that every section is important as you prepare to fill out your college apps – because you can’t afford to have more than one glaring weakness if you want to go to Yale.

 Your questions are important to me – so please email me if you have any that haven’t been answered!